 Select Wines

-The 2020 Pink Girl is a color somewhere between medium pink and medium salmon; the bouquet offers aromas of citrus blossom, raspberry, watermelon jolly rancher, rose petals and some mineralities.
+The 2020 Pink Girl Rosé is a color somewhere between medium pink and medium salmon in color; the bouquet offers aromas of citrus blossom, raspberry, watermelon jolly rancher, rose petals and some mineralities.
 A subtle hint of vanilla shows very deep in the aromatics and as the wine evolves in the glass, offers some notes of bubblegum.
 The texture is slightly rounded and creamy which is offset nicely by the lingering brightness.
 Offers flavors of watermelon hard candy, red cherry and berries (reminded us of some of the flavors of wild bush berries harvesting late summer in Alaska).
 This wine drinks very nicely by itself and is a great candidate for a warm summer afternoon, sitting poolside.

 The wines have been made in several styles over the years including crushing and destemming the grapes into a tank for several hours until the juice picks up some color – then the grapes are pressed off and fermented.
 And the wine has also been made using the French saignée method where in the process of making a red wine, a certain amount of juice is bled off after being in contact with skins and seeds and this resulting bleed off is fermented separately to make a rosé.